Skip to main content

 How often is provider contact data updated?

-The full database is refreshed on a rolling 90-day cycle.
-We pull updated NPPES files weekly and run phone and address validation monthly.
-High-churn specialties and regions get priority in our refresh queue.
+Data is refreshed on demand.
 If you find a stale record, you can flag it and we'll re-verify within five business days.

 What's the difference between the base record and the add-ons?